GLOBAL MARKETS-Global stock markets gain on China trade data; sterling up

 North Carolina, which manages $3.5 billion.

-weighed on both the Dow and S&P 500 after the company cut its
+both the Dow and S&P 500 after the company cut its sales and

 The lackluster move in U.S. stocks followed a rally on